Project type: Land Use and Forestry

 Project status: Planned

 Rice cultivation causes large quantities of greenhouse gases.
-The aim of this M climate protection project is to make rice cultivation in Migros' own supply chain more climate-friendly.
+Migros is now supporting an innovative method of growing climate-friendly rice in Thailand.
 The climate-smart rice cultivation method uses less water and emits less climate-damaging methane gas.
-Higher crop yields improve farmers' resilience.
+At the same time, higher crop yields improve farmers' resilience.

 Rice is a staple food for more than three billion people and is responsible for emitting eleven percent of global methane emissions and consuming 40 percent of the world's irrigation water.
 One kilogram of rice consumes 2000 liters of water.
 Due to climate change, the Food and Agriculture Organization of the United Nations (FAO) predicts a 15 percent drop in yields by 2050 and is therefore promoting climate smart agriculture.

-The plan is to convert 1000 ha of traditional rice cultivation to the climate-friendly AWD method.
 More than 1000 farming families are to be trained in this new cultivation method.
 Demonstration fields will be used to show them the effectiveness and economic efficiency of the new cultivation method.
 In addition, the project will provide participating farm families with equipment to facilitate and safeguard the implementation of the method.
-Under AWD, yield increases are expected which, together with the prospect of higher farm profits, will encourage farmers to participate in the project.
+Nevertheless, participating in the project is a courageous step for the farmers, especially when the family's livelihood depends on the harvest.
+However, their commitment not only pays off for the environment, but also brings other benefits.

 7930-004